Amplatzer Steerable Delivery Sheath Complications

 The use of an ASDS increases the risk of a stroke because of the potential for inducing an air embolism.
 It’s possible for air to enter the arterial bed directly during a procedural use of ASDS.

-In veins higher than the heart, higher atmospheric pressure can cause the air bubble to rise and cause cerebral venous occlusion and infarction.
+In veins higher than the heart, higher atmospheric pressure can cause the air bubble to rise and cause a cerebral venous air embolism.
 This means a blood clot develops and potentially leads to hemorrhaging within the brain.
+This can lead to ischemia and infarction, where the blockage of a vein in the brain may result low oxygen and tissue damage.

 Hypertension or Hypotension